-Our Quality Assurance and Compliance Committee currently consists of Messrs.
-Christopher R. Christensen, Brent J. Guerisoli, Ms. JoAnne Stringfield and Dr. Gregory K. Morris.
+Our Quality Assurance and Compliance Committee currently consists of Mr. Christopher R. Christensen, Mr. Brent J. Guerisoli, Ms. JoAnne Stringfield and Dr. Gregory K. Morris.
 Ms. JoAnne Stringfield serves as the Chairperson of the Quality Assurance and Compliance Committee.
-Our Quality Assurance and Compliance Committee held four meetings in 2022.
+Our Quality Assurance and Compliance Committee held four meetings in 2023.
 The primary responsibilities of the Quality Assurance and Compliance Committee include, among other things:

-- overseeing the promulgation, and the updating from time to time as appropriate, of a written corporate compliance program that includes written policies, procedures and standards of conduct, as well as disciplinary guidelines to assist officers and employees charged with direct enforcement responsibility; - · designating a corporate compliance officer, and functioning as the compliance committee to which such compliance officer reports; - ensuring that means exist for the delivery of appropriate compliance training and education to the officers and employees of our several subsidiaries; - establishing lines of communication for escalating compliance and quality assurance issues to our Quality Assurance and Compliance Committee and our Board of Directors; - · establishing a system for internal monitoring and auditing of compliance and quality assurance issues; and - causing our officers to respond, as appropriate, to compliance and quality assurance issues and to take effective corrective action.
+- overseeing the promulgation and periodic updating of a written corporate compliance program that includes written policies, procedures and standards of conduct, as well as disciplinary guidelines to assist officers and employees charged with direct enforcement responsibility; - designating a corporate compliance officer, and functioning as the compliance committee to which such compliance officer reports; - ensuring that means exist for the delivery of appropriate compliance training and education to the officers and employees of our several subsidiaries; - establishing lines of communication for escalating compliance and quality assurance issues to our Quality Assurance and Compliance Committee and our Board of Directors; - · monitoring the effectiveness of internal compliance and quality assurance audits; and - causing our officers to respond, as appropriate, to compliance and quality assurance issues and to take effective corrective action.